 In regards to all these mites.
 Although the little black ants sure did a great job of keeping them fairly clean during the growing season, once indoors or into the greenhouse the populations of whatever creatures are still left then emerge and now having a baseline (for untreated plants during the growing season) to go from and further understanding, this helps buttress the need to absolutely "clean the plants up" prior to taking them indoors for the winter.

-dragged through webbing containing the mite so they aren't squished which is
+through webbing containing the mite so they aren't squished which is what

 on Plumeria x stenopetala page to see images of plant and mite, plus

-curiosity the above image presented to me is an eyestalk with red globe, similar
+above image presented to me is an eyestalk with red globe, similar to a

-to a capitate trichome on a plant or to compare to another arthropod, the
+capitate trichome on a plant or to compare to another arthropod, the eye/stalk

-eye/stalk of a fiddler crab?
-(Which it sure isn't... and my mind is
+of a fiddler crab?
+(Which it sure isn't... and my mind is now at peace.

-now at peace.
 See the top of the page regarding interesting features.
-If
+If memory serves

 An adult Plumeria rubra (common yellow) clone.
 Top off and doing fine.
 Note the still covered clone upper left of image.
 It had fungal gnats (hence sticky trap far right) and being little, as is the other right next to it, was very easily damaged by them.
 As the moist soil was baked to help clear it of unwanted organisms, it is doubtful that they originated from it, as the other clones show no signs of them.
 However, because of other plants in the house and the potting mixes used in them, these little flying creatures are something of an omnipresent nuisance.
 As part of the research in 2012 a series of tests/observations will be conducted to ascertain exactly which of the various "seed starting" mixes are less likely to contain these nasty pests, as well as other unwanted organisms which accompany them.
 If damp down fungi appears, how in the heck a seed, let alone an ex vitro tissue culture plant, is to survive and compete against these unwanted things, is a curiosity.
 And yes the plant is a bit funky with deformed growth and no, this isn't from mites, but rather harsh treatment of the peripheral tissues.